General Relativity Contains the Standard Model

 {\samepage

-\nopagebreak I will now present a comparison of 3DT with other Kaluza-Klein (KK) theories.
+\nopagebreak I will now present a comparison of 3D time with other Kaluza-Klein (KK) theories.
 This will follow closely the review by Overduin and Wesson [10].
-The single biggest difference between 3DT and other KK theories is that fields in 3DT depend on the higher-dimensional coordinates $\theta$ and $\phi$, the usual spherical coordinates.}
+The single biggest difference between 3D time and other KK theories is that fields in 3D time depend on the higher-dimensional coordinates.}

 DeWitt [11] was the first to suggest incorporating the non-Abelian symmetry $SU(2)$ of the SM into a KK theory.
 Others [12--14] took up the challenge, ending with Cho and Freund [15,16].
-The main difference between these KK theories and 3DT is the origin of vectors in the theories.
+The main difference between these KK theories and 3D time is the origin of vectors in the theories.
 In the former, each dimension produces one vector in the usual way.
-In 3DT, one dimension produces all vectors needed for the SM.
+In 3D time, one dimension produces all vectors needed for the SM.
 This is made possible by the expansion of the lone vector in terms of spherical harmonics.
-This represents the vector's dependence upon the HD coordinates $\theta$ and $\phi$.
+This represents the vector's dependence upon the HD coordinates $\theta$ and $\phi$, the familiar spherical coordinates.
 This procedure is superior because it accounts for the $SU(2)\times U(1)$ structure of electroweak symmetry.
-Here the photon is associated with the lowest order $l=m=0$ spherical harmonic and the $W^\pm$ and $Z^0$ are associated with the next higher order $l=1$, $m=-1,0,1$ harmonics.
+Here the photon is associated with the lowest order $l=m=0$ spherical harmonic and the $W^\pm$ and $Z^0$ are connected with the next higher order $l=1$, $m=-1,0,1$ harmonics.
 See Table~1.

-The disadvantage of previous non-Abelian KK theories is that they naively require one dimension for each vector produced.
+The disadvantage of previous non-Abelian KK theories is that they naively require one dimension to produce each vector.
 Thus, many higher dimensions are required to produce the group $SU(3)\times SU(2)\times U(1)$ of the SM.
 In addition, there is no reason why some of the higher dimensions should be different than others.
 This would be required to explain the group $SU(3)\times SU(2)\times U(1)$.
 In particular, the question of why the photon is different than the W and Z is left unanswered.
 Likewise for the difference between the strong and electroweak interactions.

-The theory of 3DT and these non-Abelian KK theories, however, are similar in the following respect: All matter fields are contained within the 6D curvature scalar.
+The theory of 3D time and these non-Abelian KK theories, however, are similar in the following respect: All matter fields are contained within the 6D curvature scalar.
 There are no external, additional matter fields.
 This embodies Einstein's vision of nature being the result of pure geometry.
 Likewise, each of these KK theories is pure gravitation with indices allowed to run to values greater than four.